-This course provides a fundamental understanding of the practical aspects of what acting is, and is an essential foundation for anyone wanting to act on stage and for the camera.
-It involves acting exercises, scene work, monologues, theater games, reading, text analysis, and processes for creating character and creating a role.
-This course is also essential for those needing to know how to work with actors-directors and producers of theater, film, television, and radio.
+Provides a fundamental understanding of the practical aspects of what acting is.
+An essential foundation for anyone wanting to act on stage and for the camera.
+Involves acting exercises, scene work, monologues, theater games, reading, text analysis, and processes for creating character and creating a role.
+Also essential for those needing to know how to work with actors-directors and producers of theater, film, television, and radio.

-TAT 361 ~ Introduction to Non-Linear Editing: Avid Xpress ~ 4 credits
+TAT 361 ~ Introduction to Nonlinear Editing: Avid Xpress ~ 4 credits